Adventure and relaxation in the land of the rising sun

-I have been playing with the thought of going, and by reading, it seems that I’d be able to find a lot of untouched nature in Japan.
+I have been playing with the thought of going, and I have been thinking about my Japan itinerary, and by reading, it seems that I’d be able to find a lot of untouched nature in Japan.
 There are mountains all over the country that are too rough and steep to develop, and together with the Japanese love of natural beauty this means that there are vast forests to explore.

 But civilization appears to be never far away.
 I can imagine arriving at a ryoukan—a traditional Japanese inn — after a hard day’s hiking.
 They are often built around natural hot springs up in the mountains, so I can see myself soaking my weariness away in a hot bath.
 That is the kind of place where I may be able to see some snow monkeys, who famously love to take a dip in the steaming water.

 Open-air publics baths are an example of adventure and relaxation rolled into one for most westerners, and I would love to experience them.
 They are great places to relax for those like me, who enjoy traditionally minimalistic furnishings and wonderfully calm places.
 Besides, rumor has it that there are often facilities for karaoke (to test my awful singing skills), ping-pong and other popular pastimes.